 Many people have a problem with being bold in prayer.
 I don't know if it's because we're trying to be polite, or whether our perspective is like that of the clergyman in the Monty Python movie, "The Meaning of Life", where he goes on about "God, you are so awfully, awfully huge, and we are so insignificant", but too often we kind of self-effacingly murmur our prayers as if we're afraid to bother God.
 One of my pet peeves is the overabundant use of the word "just" in prayers ...
 "O Lord, we just ask ...", as if we're trying to sneak a "teensy" request through if it's not too much trouble.
-Jesus is telling his disciples in this text, and telling us, that he is encouraging us to pray with the deliberate intention and expectation of having our requests heard, and answered.
+Jesus is telling his disciples in this text, and us, that he is encouraging us to pray with the deliberate intention and expectation of having our requests heard, and answered.
 He is telling us with the parable of the woken-up friend to bother God, to be persistent, to ask with clarity and passion for what it is we want or need.
-We are called to pray with the power of conviction that prayer works - that God does listen, does consider our request, does respond to our prayer by acting in our best interest.
+We don't want to be brash, or arrogant and demanding, and we don't have to be.
+(Besides, God will know how to take care of us if we get "out of hand".)
+However, I firmly believe that we are called to pray with the power of conviction that prayer works - that God does listen, does consider our request, does respond to our prayer by acting in our best interest.
 Be bold - pray with conviction and faith!